 In June 2007, the Company adopted the 2007 Equity and Performance Incentive Plan ("2007 Plan") and cancelled the 2002 Plan.
 The aggregate amount of shares authorized for issuance under the 2007 Plan is 2,399,250 shares of common stock of the Company, plus any shares subject to awards granted under the 2002 Plan which are forfeited, expire or are cancelled after April 24, 2007 (the effective date of the 2007 Plan).
 This amount represents the amount of shares that remained available for grant under the 2002 Plan as of April 24, 2007.
-Awards under the 2007 Plan may consist of option awards (both incentive stock option awards and non-qualified stock option awards), stock appreciation rights, nonvested share awards, other stock unit awards, performance awards, or dividend equivalents.
+Awards under the 2007 Plan may consist of option awards (both incentive stock option awards of options or stock appreciation rights, nonvested share awards, other stock unit awards, performance awards, or dividend equivalents.
 Any shares that are subject to awards of options or stock appreciation rights shall be counted against this limit as one share for every one share granted, regardless of the number of shares actually delivered pursuant to the awards.
 Any shares that are subject to awards other than options or stock appreciation rights (including shares delivered on the settlement of dividend equivalents) shall be counted against this limit as 2.5 shares for every one share granted.
-The aggregate number of shares available under the 2007 Plan and the number of shares subject to outstanding options will be increased or decreased to reflect any changes in the outstanding common stock of the Company by reason of any recapitalization, spin-off, reorganization, reclassification, stock dividend, stock split, reverse stock split, or similar transaction.
-Option awards granted under the 2007 Plan generally vest and become exercisable at the rate of 25% per year with a maximum life of ten years.
-Option and share awards provide for accelerated vesting if there is a change in control.
-The exercise price of the stock option awards is equal to the quoted market price of the Company's common stock on the date of grant.
-Upon the grant of nonvested share awards or the e
+The aggregate number of shares available under the 2007 Plan and the number of shares subject to outstanding options will be increased or decreased to reflect any changes in the outstanding common stock of the Company by reason of any recapitalization, spin-off, reorganization, stock dividend, stock split, reverse stock split, or similar transaction.
+Option awards granted under the 2007 Plan shares are expected to be issued from new shares which were registered for the 2007 Plan.
+In fiscal 2009, the Company granted 560,700 stock option awards and 12,000 nonvested share awards to certain employees, as defined by ASC 718, Compensation - Stock Compensation, under the 2007 Plan.
+At January 3, 2010, 1,276,000 shares remained available for future grant and 880,575 option awards and 92,925 nonvested share